sysadmin-info/now-playing/README.md

-# Now Playing is a for of Now Clocking from https://github.com/gamehelp16/now-clocking made by my compatriot.
+# Now Playing is a fork of Now Clocking
+# from https://github.com/gamehelp16/now-clocking made by my compatriot.

 Now Playing is a Conky widget which shows a Monstercat style Now Playing when music is played via Spotify or cmus, or a clock when no music is playing.